Influenza Vaccine

 It’s also a good idea to keep small babies away from people who are sick, and to encourage anyone in the household who is sick to cover their mouth when they cough or sneeze, and to wash their hands regularly.

-• An annual flu vaccine is recommended for everyone aged six months and over.⁹ Getting vaccinated is especially important in households with newborns, because babies that are 0-6 months old are at a greater risk of serious flu complications.
+Getting vaccinated is especially important in households with newborns, because babies under 6 months old are at a greater risk of serious flu complications.
+Talk to your healthcare provider about the flu vaccine for other members of your family.

 • Depending on where you live, you can get a flu vaccine at your local pharmacy.
 Your healthcare provider may also offer vaccinations.
 It is recommended to check with your local health department or healthcare provider for more information on where to get a flu vaccination in your area.